 Rahul is a TV addict who can never get enough of good shows.
 His all-time favorites are 'The Wire', 'Breaking Bad', and 'The Sopranos.'

-What TV Series Are Like Ozark?
+What TV Shows Are Like Ozark?

 Ozark is a fairly new show that started airing on Netflix in 2017.
 The plot revolves around Marty Byrde who moves with his wife and children from Chicago to a resort in Ozark.
 However, this is no family vacation.
 The residential shift happened as a result of Marty’s money-laundering blunder.
 He is at the mercy of a drug lord and will have to do anything necessary to keep his family safe.
 Earning a lot of money either requires a ton of hard work and patience or taking risks and our protagonist, unfortunately, chooses the latter.
 Was it worth it?
 Watching a chain reaction unfold makes the viewers question their own moral viewpoints.
 Ozark also shows you how a problem of this magnitude affects a family, from different perspectives.